5h4ng/MIT6.005-Software-Construction/notes/Reading 15-Equality.md

 }
 ```

 > using `instanceof `is dynamic type checking, not the static type checking we vastly prefer.
 In general, using `instanceof `in object-oriented programming is a bad smell.
-In 6.005 — and this is another of our rules that holds true in most good Java programming — **`instanceof `is disallowed anywhere except for implementing `equals `**.
+In 6.005 — and this is a（nother of our rules that holds true in most good Java programming — **`instanceof `is disallowed anywhere except for implementing `equals `**.

 ## The Object Contract